PauseAI in Australia

 - Attend our next Australian online or in-person event

-- Contact politicians
+- Contact Australian politicians (using this easy tool)

 - Talk to your friends and family about AI risk